breannansmith/scisim/readme.md

         mkdir build
         cd build

-5. Run CMake to create the build system with Qt5 and HDF5 enabled (todo: simplify the path settings, break into OS X and Linux):
+5. Run CMake to create the build system with Qt5 and HDF5 enabled.
+Note that you might need to append the Qt5 installation directory to your path (for example, with Bash and MacPorts, run 'export PATH="/usr/local/opt/qt/bin:$PATH' before executing cmake):

-        export PATH="/usr/local/opt/qt/bin:$PATH"
         cmake -DUSE_QT5=ON -DUSE_HDF5=ON ..

 6. Build SCISim: